rrevo/karna/README.md

 - Local git
   - Update version in `pom.xml` to remove `-SNAPSHOT`.
-  - Update this file with install section.
+  - Update this file with the new version in the install section.
   - Commit.
 - Deploy to Maven Central
 - Create a new tag in git.
 Push the tag.